yiisoft/config/README.md

 - If there is a key match, the configuration of the root package will overwrite the configuration of the package from the vendor.

 > Please note that there is no full-fledged merge.
-The configuration of the root package will replace
+There are two layers: the root package (application)
-> the configuration of the package from the vendor only once.
-If there are more than one matches,
+> and packages from the vendor.
+The same keys can be in different layers, but if there is a key match in
-> an exception about duplicate keys will be thrown.
+> the root package or in packages from the vendor, an exception will be thrown about duplicate keys.

 ## Config groups